Typical Razor Use

 - Tapping the razor cartridge against the sink.
 Tapping the razor against the sink basin can seriously damage the precisely engineered parts of your razor.

 - Wiping your razor on a towel.
-Some men do this in an attempt to dry the blades and help lengthen the life of the blades, but instead they’re likely damage the blades and setting themselves up for a less effective shave.
-Instead, allow your blades to air-dry.
+Some men do this in an attempt to remove dirt and debris or dry the blades and help lengthen the life of the blades, but instead they’re likely damaging them and are setting themselves up for a less effective shave.
+Instead, use water to fully rinse any debris from the blades and allow them to air-dry.

 Each component of Gillette razor blades is precisely positioned at an angle and distance calculated to create a close and comfortable shave.
-Bad cleaning habits can effect that geometry.
+Bad cleaning habits and not knowing how to take blades off your razor correctly can affect that geometry.

 Correct Razor Maintenance and Care